 - Inclusion of accompanying text: what inspired the model, suggestion for type of paper, some information about yourself.

 - A photo of the model.

-- For text embedded within figures, please use a plain, easy-to-read font for the benefit of non-native speakers of the language.
-Either serif or sans-serif is OK; proportionally-spaced is recommended; please avoid cursive or other decorative fonts.
+- For text embedded within figures, please use a plain, easy-to-read font for the benefit of non-native speakers.
+Either serif or sans-serif is OK; proportionally spaced fonts are recommended; please avoid cursive or other decorative fonts.